-MKTG 2505 Principles of Classification 3 Credit Hours
+MKTG 2505 Principles of Classification

 Principles of Classification provides a detailed study of each chapter of the Harmonized Tariff Schedules used to enter imported merchandise into the U.S. and determine duty rates.
 Students will learn about the laws and regulations concerning the use of the HTSUS as well as receive practical exercises on each of the 99 Chapters, General, Chapter, Section and Explanatory Notes.
-There are no prerequisites to this course.

-MKTG 2506 Introduction to Customs Valuation
+MKTG 2506 Introduction to Customs Valuation 3 Credit Hours

 This course is designed for the accurate appraisement of merchandise for Customs purposes.
-The emphasis is on a detailed sturdy of 19 CFR 152, which contains the rules for imported goods for U.S. Customs under the Department of the Treasury.
+The emphasis is on a detailed study of 19 CFR 152, which contains the rules for imported goods for U.S. Customs under the Department of the Treasury.